Admin FAQs & Troubleshooting

 and then the edit button will be enabled so you can access the isard-hypervisor edit form:

-There are two viewer IPs that can be set:
+There are three viewer IPs fields that can be set:

-- Client viewers address: This IP/dns will be the one used in viewers from your network connecting to your IsardVDI server.
-So it should be set up to the real IP address of your server.
+- Web host: This IP/dns will be the one used in HTML5 viewers from your network connecting to your IsardVDI server.
+So it should be set up to the real IP address of your web server.

-NOTE: When enabling and disabling hypervisors it is recommended to restart isard-app container as this process is not completely reliable now and could fail.
+NOTE: When enabling and disabling hypervisors it is recommended to restart isard-engine container as this process is not completely reliable now and could fail.
 To restart it do: